Seagate/cortx-posix/doc/Troubleshooting Guide.md

-# Troubleshoot Guide
+# Troubleshooting Guide

 ## Motr

   * Run the below mentioned command to stop the motr single node service.

     * `sudo m0singlenode stop`

   * Run the below mentioned to perform the clean up action.

     * `m0setup -cv`

   * Run the below mentioned command to stop the lnet service.

     * `service lnet stop`

   * Run the below mentioned command to remove the lnet module.

     * `modprobe -r lnet`
-		If it has failed then you need to reboot your machine
+		If there is a failure, you must reboot the machine.

-  * Load module
+  * Run the below mentioned command to load the module.

     * `modprobe lnet`

   * Start lnet service
     * `service lnet start`
 		Check if lnet is up and running using lctl command: